Skip to main content

 • Conmy Feste, Ltd.

-Pre-Law Courses You Could Take
+Pre-Law Programs Courses

 PHIL 371.
 Philosophy of Law.
 3 Credits.

 An investigation of the nature of both law and legal reasoning.
 Study of the nature of law focuses on theories of natural law, legal positivism, and legal realism.
 Legal reasoning concerns justified interpretation of precedent and statute within the common law tradition.
 Additional topics dealt with as time allows, encompass such issues as the justification of punishment and enforcement of morality.
-S, odd years.
+F.

 PHIL 355.
 Social and Political Philosophy.
 3 Credits.